KDE/documentation-docs-kdenlive-org/glossary/useful_information/smooth_keyframe_interpolation.rst

 For the Curious (Furious?)
 --------------------------

 As you may (or rather may not) remember, Kdenlive’s rendering engine is the `MLT Multimedia Framework <https://www.mltframework.org/>`_.
 While `MLT has smooth interpolation <https://www.mltframework.org/blog/v0.9.0_released_with_new_property_animation_api/>`_ since around mid-2013, Kdenlive only later caught up and now supports all three interpolation modes linear, discrete, and finally smooth.
-As can be seen from the MLT `source code <https://github.com/mltframework/mlt/blob/e8b92affcafbc206a5af0d446c446ed339d79a8b/src/framework/mlt_property.c#L1087>`_, smooth interpolation is done using a `Catmull-Rome spline <https://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline>`_.
+As can be seen from the MLT `source code <https://github.com/mltframework/mlt/blob/e8b92affcafbc206a5af0d446c446ed339d79a8b/src/framework/mlt_property.c#L1087>`_, smooth interpolation is done using a `Catmull-Rom spline <https://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline>`_.
 In particular, MLT uses the so-called “uniform” variant, because it is so simple.
 The downside is that this smoothing sometimes has the unwanted property of overshooting, especially when you least expect it.